Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 Note the wind-turbines high on the hill in the background - the path to D'Lagoon goes past these.

 This is the section of coast behind camera in the previous shot - ie just south of Long Beach.
 I noticed on my 1999 visit that at low tide this area developed into a series of small sandy coves for a good 400m - ideal for sunning.
-The tides were wrong to show these on my latest visit - but this area was quite popular with snorkellers above quarter tide - there is some coral starting someway off the rocks and plenty of fish in the sandy area.
+The tides were wrong to show these on my latest visits - but this area was quite popular with snorkellers above quarter tide - there is some coral starting someway off the rocks and plenty of fish in the sandy area.

 I thought the northern end of Long Beach was far more attractive - nicer cleaner sand, fewer boats/people/umbrellas - although the water was shallower off the beach as the tide dropped.
 A real good old time beach bar restaurant, The Pit Stop, at left of image.